-B. References/Standards
+B. Reference Standards

-- a.
-Occupational Safety and Health Act (OSHA) Title 29 Code of Federal Regulations (CFR), Parts 1910 & 1926 - b.
-National Fire Protection Association (NFPA) standards comprising the National Fire Codes, including, but not limited to, the National Electrical Code (NEC) and the NFPA 70E Standard for Electrical Safety in the Workplace - c.
-NFPA 30, Flammable and Combustible Liquids Code - d.
-American National Standards Institute (ANSI) - e.
-American Society for Testing and Materials (ASTM) - f.
-International Safety Equipment Association (ISEA) - g.
-American Society of Safety Engineers (ASSE) - h.
-National Institute for Occupational Safety and Health (NIOSH) - i.
-American Conference of Governmental Industrial Hygienists (ACGIH) Industrial Ventilation Manual - j.
-Bureau of Labor Statistics (BLS) - k.
-40 CFR, Resource Conservation and Recovery Act (RCRA) - 1.
-49 CFR, Department of Transportation of Hazardous Materials and Waste - m.
-Toxic Substance Control Act (TSCA) - n.
-SCWI-8500-0019-ENV, SSC Asbestos Hazard Control Plan
+- 1. Occupational Safety and Health Act (OSHA) - -Title 29 Code of Federal Regulations (CFR), Parts 1910 & 1926 - -California Code of Regulations, Title 8-Industrial Relations, Subchapters 4 (Construction Safety Orders), 5 (Electrical Safety Orders), 7 (General Safety Orders) & 21 (Telecommunications) - 2.
+National Fire Protection Association (NFPA) Standards comprising the National Fire Codes, including, but not limited to the National Electrical Code (NEC). - 3.
+American National Standard Institute (ANSI) - 4.
+National Institute for Occupational Safety and Health (NIOSH) - 5.
+American Conference of Governmental Industrial Hygienists (ACGIH) Industrial Ventilation Manual - 6.
+Bureau of Labor Statistics (BLS)

-- 1. Where a standard is referenced in this document, the subject referenced (equipment, material, or work) shall be in compliance with the most recent edition of that standard. - 2.
+- 7. 40 CFR, Resource Conservation and Recovery Act (RCRA) - 8.
+49 CFR, Department of Transportation of Hazardous Materials and Waste - 9.
+South Coast Air Quality Management District (SCAQMD) Rules and Regulations - 10.
+Ventura County Air Pollution Control District (VCAPCD) Rules and Regulations - 11.
+Eastern Kern Air Pollution Control District (EKAPCD) Rules and Regulations - 12.
+Sacramento Metropolitan Air Quality Management District Rules and Regulations - 13.
+Toxic Substance Control Act (TSCA) - 14.
+Where a standard is referenced in this document, the subject referenced (equipment, material, or work) shall be in compliance with the most recent edition of that standard. - 15.
 The referenced standards are minimum requirements.
-Where the requirements of this document are in excess of, but not contrary to, the referenced standards, Contractor shall comply with the more stringent requirements of this document.
+Where the requirements of this document are in excess of, but not contrary to, the referenced standards, Contractor shall comply with the more stringent requirements of this document. - 16.
+California Regional Water Quality Control Board (SWPPP).

-C. SH&E Orientation
+C. EH&S Orientation

-- 1. Buyer's SH&E organization or designee will provide Contractor all safety rules and regulations in effect at the worksite.
-Contractor will be responsible for requiring all of its employees to receive this information prior to beginning work at Buyer's facility.
+- 1. Buyer's EH&S Organization or designee will provide Contractor all safety rules and regulations in effect at the worksite.
+Contractor will be responsible for requiring all of the Contractor's employees to receive this information prior to beginning work at Buyer's facility.
 These rules will include an explanation of Buyer's: - a.
-Emergency systems - b.
-Hazardous materials or conditions which may affect Contractor's employees - c.
+Emergency System - b.
+Hazardous Materials or conditions which may affect Contractor's employees - c.
 Safety precautions for facilities in which the Contractor may be working - d.
 Emergency procedures for specific facilities - e.
-Emergency equipment, alarms, or signals - (1) Fire extinguishers, fire alarm stations, signal lights, sprinkler systems, emergency lights, and component equipment shall not be removed, disconnected, or reconnected without the specific approval from Security and Fire Services through the Buyer's Contractor Coordinator.
-Permission to shut down, remove, modify, or relocate such equipment must be requested through the Buyer's Contractor Coordinator. - (2) Fire hydrants and fire service control valves shall not be blocked.
-Permission for the use of fire hydrants must be obtained from Security and Fire Services through the Buyer's Contractor Coordinator. - f.
-Emergency exits - (1) Locations - (2) Maintaining clear passage - g.
+Emergency Equipment, Alarms, or Signals - (1) Fire extinguishers, fire alarm stations, signal lights, sprinkler systems, emergency lights, and component equipment shall not be removed, disconnected, or reconnected without the specific approval from Security Services through the Contractor Coordinator.
+Permission to shut down, remove, modify, or relocate such equipment must be requested through the Contract Coordinator. - (2) Fire hydrants and fire service control valves shall not be blocked.
+Permission for the use of fire hydrants must be obtained from Security Services through the Contract Coordinator. - f.
+Emergency Exits - (1) Locations - (2) Maintaining clear passage - g.
 Evacuation procedures and emergency assembly areas - h.
-Plant fire safety rules - i.
-Existing Buyer regulatory permits and conditions which may be affected or impacted by Contractor's scope of work - 2.
-Contractor shall provide these safety rules and regulations to all subcontractors. - 3.
-Contractor shall keep records showing to whom this information has been given.
-In the event there is a change in personnel in Contractor's work force, Contractor is responsible for providing any new employees with this information and maintaining all necessary records.
+Plant Fire Safety Rules - i.
+Existing Buyer regulatory permits and conditions which may be affected or impacted by Contractor's scope of work

+- 2. Contractor shall keep records showing to whom this information has been given.
+In the event there is a change in personnel in Contractor's work force, Contractor is responsible for providing any new employees with this information and maintaining all necessary records. - 3.
+Contractor shall provide these safety rules and regulations to all Subcontractors.

-D. Contractor's Responsibilities
+D. Contractor Responsibilities